 Together with his students, Kanstroom has won many high-profile immigration and asylum cases and provided counsel for hundreds of clients for more than a decade.
 He has written amicus briefs for the U.S. Supreme Court, organized innumerable public presentations in schools, churches, community centers, courts and prisons, and advised community groups.

-Professor Kanstroom has published widely in the fields of U.S. immigration law, criminal law, and European citizenship and asylum law.
-His most recent books are: Aftermath: Deportation Law and the New American Diaspora, (Oxford University Press 2012); and Deportation Nation: Outsiders in American History (Harvard University Press 2007).
-He is also a co-editor of: The New Deportations Delirium (editor, with M. Brinton Lykes); Constructing “Illegality”: Immigrant Experiences, Critiques, and Resistance, (editor, with Cecilia Menjívar) (Cambridge University Press 2013).
-His articles and short pieces have appeared in such venues as the Harvard Law Review, Yale Journal of International Law, UCLA Law Review, NYU Journal of International Law and Politics, Georgetown Immigration Law Journal, The New York Times, Journal of Social History, and the French Gazette du Palais.
-Professor Kanstroom has served on the American Bar Association's Immigration Commission and the Advisory Board of the PAIR Project.
-He was rapporteur for the American Branch of the Refugee Law Section of the International Law Association.
-He has been a visiting Professor at the University of Paris, the University of Boulogne sur Mer, Northeastern School of Law, American University, King’s College, London, and Vermont Law School.
+Published widely in the fields of U.S. immigration law, criminal law, and European citizenship and asylum law, Kanstroom is the author of Aftermath: Deportation Law and the New American Diaspora (Oxford University Press) and Deportation Nation: Outsiders in American History (Harvard University Press).
+He is a co-editor of The New Deportations Delirium (NYU Press) and Constructing “Illegality”: Immigrant Experiences, Critiques, and Resistance (Cambridge University Press).
+His articles and short pieces have appeared in the Harvard Law Review, Yale Journal of International Law, UCLA Law Review, NYU Journal of International Law and Politics, Georgetown Immigration Law Journal, The New York Times, Journal of Social History, and the French Gazette du Palais.

+Kanstroom has served on the American Bar Association's Immigration Commission and the PAIR Project's advisory board.
+He has also been a rapporteur for the American Branch of the Refugee Law Section of the International Law Association.
+He has served as a visiting professor at the University of Paris, University of Boulogne sur Mer, Northeastern School of Law, American University, King’s College in London, and Vermont Law School.